Prezent/soap-client/doc/ws-addressing.md

 ### `$address`

 The address you want to use as a `ReplyTo` address.
-If omitted, if defaults to the anonymous address http://schemas.xmlsoap.org/ws/2004/08/addressing/role/anonymous
+If omitted, it defaults to the anonymous address http://schemas.xmlsoap.org/ws/2004/08/addressing/role/anonymous

 ### `$force`